inhzus/inhzus.com/content/posts/2019-03-26-juq-technical-docs.md

 title: Juq Technical Documentation
 date: 2019-03-26 14:17:42
 tags: [Python, Tech, Juq]
+description: Some exellent technical practice in the development of juq library
 ---

 Some exellent technical practice in the development of [Juq](https://github.com/inhzus/juq).